Kayyleigh/BarNotation/devlog.md

 │   └── transformations.ts         # Transform nodes, e.g. into numerator of new FractionNode
 │
 ├── models
-│   ├── mathNodeParser.ts          # (Will rename) parse LaTeX, to obtain MathNode
+│   ├── latexParser.ts          # (Will rename) parse LaTeX, to obtain MathNode
 │   ├── nodeFactories.ts           # Factories for all Math Node types
 │   ├── nodeToLatex.ts             # input MathNode, output LaTeX string
 │   ├── specialSequences.ts        # mappings from escape sequences to `() => StructureNode`